 The end result would be a sustainable source of vegetables right outside my sliding glass door.
 Hopefully my efforts will yield tomatoes (several varieties), broccoli, kale, brussell sprouts, yellow peppers and snow peas.
 I learned that many flowers are edible.
 From reading The Nightingale by Kristin Hannah I learned that during World War II the people of Amsterdam used tulips to make flour.

-I hope to extend my exploration of edible plants and types of plants will grow in my area.
+I hope to extend my exploration of edible plants and types of plants will that grow in my area.
 I am determined not to be deterred by limited space.
 There are many container plants that do well with care.
 I hope none of us ever have to experience extreme circumstances that leave us famished or desperate.
 One sure way to be proactive (ok, maybe reactive) is to grow things you can eat.